 Contact: Tim Bishop (Valley Community Workspace Inc.)

 Domestic cats roam far and wide, with their travels taking them through areas frequented by pests.
-Traps are often set for these pests, but how do they affect pets?
+Traps are often set for these pests, but how do they affect pet cats?

 That question was the central focus of this project, which involved twelve pet cats owned by kids from Waitati, Karitane, Port Chalmers and Purakaunui schools.
 The cats’ movements were tracked using GPS and video cameras, providing a picture of their range and activity.